IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Additional Experiments

-In this section, we perform additional experiments with the conditional domain adversarial network \citep{long2018conditional} which is also a popular UDA method.
+In this section, we show the effectiveness of IW-GAE with two different base models.
+First, we perform additional experiments with conditional domain adversarial network (CDAN; \citep{long2018conditional}) which is also a popular UDA method.
 As in the experiments with MDD, we use ResNet-50 as the backbone network and OfficeHome as the dataset.
 The learning rate schedule for CDAN is $\alpha \cdot (1 + \gamma \cdot t)^{- \eta}$ where $t$ is the iteration counter, $\alpha = 0.01$, $\gamma = 0.001$, and $\eta = 0.75$.
 The remaining training configuration for CDAN is the same as the MDD training configuration except it uses the bottleneck dimension of 256 and weight decay of $0.0005$ (cf. Appendix \ref{appx:add_exp_details}).
-As we can see from Table \ref{table:ece_cdan}, IW-GAE achieves the best performance among all considered methods, achieving the best ECE in 8 out of the 12 cases as well as the lowest mean ECE.
+As we can see from Table \ref{table:add_cdan_ece}, IW-GAE achieves the best performance among all considered methods, achieving the best ECE in 8 out of the 12 cases as well as the lowest mean ECE.
 We note that TransCal achieves a performance comparable to IW-GAE in this experiment, but considering the results in the other tasks, IW-GAE is still an appealing method for performing the model calibration task.